WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 Extending from `HTMLButtonElement`, for example, means your class will inherit the button's properties, like `.type`, `.disabled`, `.forms`, `.name`, `.value`, and so on.
-On one hand this would be a lot of code to replicate yourself with an _Autonomous Custom Element_, but on the other hand your element adopting all of these might not be desirable.
+On one hand this would be a lot of code to replicate yourself with an _Autonomous Custom Element_, but your element adopting all these might not be desirable.

-When extending from a _Customized Built-in_, overriding the already existing methods and properties can have undesirable consequences.
+When extending from a _Customized Built-in_ overriding the existing methods and properties can have undesirable consequences.
 It might be tempting to add new `.type` values to `<button>` for example, but in doing so you might run into issues with code that isn't expecting to see the newly added logic.

 ### Accessibility

 _Customized Built-ins_ have very good accessibility information built right into them.
 Most have an _implicit role_ which means that assistive technologies know how to interpret them.
-For example using a _screen reader_, it is possible to navigate through all of the headings in a web page, and the purpose of form controls is explained as each one is focused (e.g. buttons are announced not only by their label but also referred to as "buttons").
+For example using a _screen reader_, it's possible to navigate through all the headings in a web page, and the purpose of form controls is explained as each one is focused (e.g. buttons are announced not only by their label but also referred to as "buttons").

-_Autonomous Custom Elements_, on the other hand, do not have any accessibility information built into them.
+_Autonomous Custom Elements_, do not have any accessibility information built into them.
 Assistive technologies such as _screen readers_ will read the contents of the element as if it were plain text; treating it the same as a `<div>` or `<span>`.
 It's possible to customize how assistive technology like _screen readers_ handle your element by using the [Accessible Rich Internet Applications (or ARIA)][aria] APIs, such as the `role=` attribute.

 Accessibility can be hard to get right.
 Many assistive tools behave differently, and much like browsers, support is not universal and consistent.
 It's always worth getting comfortable with these tools, and testing your web applications